bsmartt13/vcad-engine/README.md

 Currently, VCAD is designed to work within OSSIM.
 However, abstracting VCAD out of OSSIM is within the realm of possibility and something we are interested in.

-To use VCAD, get the repository and add the files to the following folders:
+To use VCAD, download the files to your ossim instance and run install-vcad.sh.
+This will put the files in the correct places and build the lookup table (~1-2 seconds).
-***

-**github repo**  	---->	**ossim directory**

-ossimframework/*.py	---->	/usr/share/ossim-framework/ossimframework/

-vulnmeter/sched.php	---->	/usr/share/ossim/www/vulnmeter/

-conf/main.php		---->	/usr/share/ossim/www/conf/

-netscan/index.php	---->	/usr/share/ossim/www/netscan/

-netscan/do_scan.php	---->	/usr/share/ossim/www/netscan/

 ***